In the spirit of Dorothy Day,

 The Youngstown Catholic Worker is a community, founded on personal relationships, committed to learning and living the gospel of love through hospitality and peaceful resistance to injustice.

 The Dorothy Day House of Hospitality opened its doors on November 22, 2009.
 Our hospitality consists of an evening meal, coffee, a safe place to relax, access to a shower, the opportunity to plant and harvest a garden, and most of all a warm welcome with the offer of friendship and the promise of respect for everyone who walks through our doors.
-Dinner is served Monday-Thursday from 5:00 to 6:30 PM, and we often serve 100 guests in an evening.
-Free showers are offered on Tuesday afternoons from 2:00 to 4:45 PM.
+Dinner is served Monday and Tuesday nights from 5:00 to 6:00 P.M, and we often serve 40 guests in an evening.
+Free showers are offered on Wednesdays from 12:00 to 3:00 pm

 Be sure to visit all of our pages to be kept up to date with all the latest news and events in our community.